 - Custom value select select from list of custom values.
 Custom values should be defined in - Show icons in Usermode show icons instead of values for the object in visualization.
-Icons should be defined in visualization constructor as Additional Icons
+You will be able to choose from defined icons/custom values.
+Icons should be defined in visualization constructor as Additional